-O Canada and the and the Land Acknowledgement: Students must stop in halls and ensure hats are off.
+O Canada and the and the Land Acknowledgement: Students are asked to stop in halls.

 Staff: Respect all staff in the building.
 For security reasons, you must provide your name when asked-failure to do so will result in a suspension.
 If you are ever unsure of a request that is made of you (feel it is inappropriate or not sure if the person is a staff member), you are to come to the office for support rather than just refuse the request.